 Part of the fun of the tour is stopping having drinks and getting to know each other in bars along the way.
 If you don’t want to drink but you still want to do the tour you can send us a message and we will put together a series of New Zealand non-alcoholic options for you to try.

 There are a heap of places to eat in Auckland, it is a city where if you are motivated to explore it will reward you.
 The best place to eat before the tour is at the first bar then you will be ready when we arrive and start.
 If you would like recommendations on where to eat send us an email and we will send you a list.
 Eating first will mean that you can enjoy the tour.
-In fact eating first is highly recommended all bars will have food at them but time spent in the bars is short so you might not have time to eat.
+In fact, eating first is highly recommended all bars will have food at them but time spent in the bars is short so you might not have time to eat.
 Get to the first bar and eat there then you will be ready to go when you finish dinner.

 There are five of the best central city Auckland bars that are chosen because they are all very different from each other so that you can find a bar that suits you.
 There aren’t many buildings in Auckland older than 1850.
 We go to bars and buildings that have both historic significance, a place where we can drink, and help to tell the story.
 For more than that you will have to come on the tour if we told you about all of the awesome hidden bars in Auckland they wouldn’t be a secret anymore would they?

-If you can’t make it along to the Wednesday tour get in contact with us and we will do our best to give you some options about other days you could potentially do the tour.
+If you can’t make it along to the Auckland Tour on a Saturday tour get in contact with us and we will do our best to give you some options about other days you could potentially do the tour.

-If you are a group of 7 or more people and you would like to do a tour we can organise that for you we can even be flexible about the time of day depending on what you are looking for and if there is a special occasion with enough warning we can even work on different content and stories for the tour.
+If you are a group of 7 or more people and you would like to do a private Auckland tour we can organise that for you we can even be flexible about the time of day depending on what you are looking for and if there is a special occasion with enough warning we can even work on different content and stories for the tour.
 Just send a message and inquire and we can go from there.

-Tours on Wednesday’s range in size but we wouldn’t have a tour bigger than 16 people.
+Tours range in size but we wouldn’t have a tour bigger than 16 people.
 We are a small business and things week to week are never the same.
 Doing a tour with us means you are supporting an independent tour company, you are supporting local bars, and you are supporting local beers.
 The bonus for you is that his is an authentic tour.

 Auckland is the largest city in New Zealand and has many historic bars.
 At the Historic Bar Tour, we walk you through the history of Auckland, bars & alcohol.